BAO COVID-19 Info Index

 - Additional Precautions in the Bereavement Care Setting PDF

 - Ontario Ministry of Health COVID-19 Guidance: Funeral and Bereavement Services PDF

 - Public Health Ontario

-– Ontario Government Self-Assessment
+- Government of Ontario Self-Assessment

 - Ontario Palliative Care Network: